Greetings to friends of Grace Missions, Grace Medical Mozambique, Charles and Julie Woodrow.

 During the Fiel Conference, Dr. Charles taught an elective session on how to study the Bible topically using resources such as concordances and dictionaries.

 During that lecture, after showing the pastors the usefulness of such tomes which are beyond their financial reach, he explained that they are available for the public to read free of charge in our library.
 He also informed them of websites where they can undertake much of the same research online.
 Since most of these pastors have neither computers nor high-speed Internet access, he invited them to come at any time to our Fiel Library and use our WiFi and computers for that purpose.
-And he announced Hannah’s willingness to sit with the pastors to show them how to use not only these websites but also computers in general.
+And he announced a ministry assistant’s willingness to sit with the pastors to show them how to use not only these websites but also computers in general.
 Three local pastors have accepted that offer and have faithfully come several times a week to build their typing and computer skills and to search for verses, passages, words, or phrases in the Bible, as well as consult commentaries and dictionaries online.
 Please pray that the pastors, who are making notable progress, will learn quickly and use their new skills to further their ministries for God’s glory.

 Dr. Charles taught his annual intensive theology seminar July 20–28, the week after our conference.
 Some of the eighteen students arrived with very little prior Bible knowledge, so they didn’t learn as much as those with greater familiarity with Scripture.
 The class engaged in lively discussions during their week packed full of lectures, homework, and exams.
 Though at first the toddlers brought by some participants proved to be a distraction as they were left unattended in the back of the room, the pastor of those students, when notified of the issue, sent a volunteer to care for their children during the remainder of the course.